SteveBarnett/Speaker-Workshop/deck.md

 ## You don’t need to be<br>to succeed

-^ You don't need to be a super-nerd.
+^ You don't need to be a super duper coding expert in order to qualify to talk

-Making mistakes is part of learning, and being a dev.
+Your point of view, your way of seeing things is unique.
+We need diverse viewpoints

-Your point of view, way of seeing things, is unique.
-We need diverse viewpoints.
+Your background, education, experiences are valuable

-Your background, education, experience.
+Experts and long standing members in the field often lose touch with the basics, getting started, learning something for the first time...

 ---